 Collage is one of my favourite processes to work on with children and I often start by asking them to create their own colourful collage papers using inks or paint.
 I have a box full of ‘junk’ items that would ordinarily end up in the bin but which instead can be great for printing with.
 These can range from anything from old toothbrushes and combs to scraps of textured wall paper and fabric.

 I often begin by showing children images of relevant close up textures.
 For example, if they are going to use the collage papers to create a landscape we would begin by looking at tree bark, grass, leaf patterns etc. I then ask children to paint large pieces of paper with a base colour using either paint or inks and thick brushes.
-Inks are great for really vibrant colour and can be seen in the example pictures on this page.
+Inks are great for achieving really vibrant colours.

 These images are taken from a project I did with a group of Years 3 and 4 children who created collage landscapes with drawn and painted characters added, to illustrate a story book for children.
 The story is about a girl growing up with a disability in rural Bangladesh and was sold for charity.